CCSP Domain #2: Cloud data security [updated 2022]

 Data deletion procedures and mechanisms

-Candidates will need to understand data deletion procedures required to securely remove data from information systems when they are no longer required.
-There are three (3) categories of deletion actions for various media types to achieve defensible destruction — clear, purge and destroy.
+Candidates need to understand the data deletion procedures required to securely remove data from information systems when they are no longer required.
+There are three categories of deletion actions for various media types to achieve defensible destruction — clear, purge and destroy.

 Data archiving procedures and mechanisms

-Candidates will need to understand data archiving procedures required to meet an organization’s retention requirements and optimize storage resources in a live production cloud environment.
+Candidates must understand the data archiving procedures required to meet an organization’s retention requirements and optimize storage resources in a live production cloud environment.

-Candidates will need to understand legal holds, electronic discovery and their importance during a legal investigation.
-In addition, legal hold roles and responsibilities when negotiating cloud contracts and SLAs.
+Candidates need to understand legal holds, electronic discovery and their importance during a legal investigation, along with legal hold roles and responsibilities when negotiating cloud contracts and SLAs.

-Designing and implementing auditability, traceability and accountability of data events
+2.8 Design and implement auditability, traceability and accountability of data events

-Candidates will need to understand the various stages of data moving in cloud environments and the key methods used to protect data throughout the entire data lifecycle.
-In addition, identify, track and analyze data events to ensure security in the cloud environment.
+Candidates must understand the various stages of data moving in cloud environments and the critical methods used to protect data throughout the entire lifecycle.
+In addition, you should know how to identify, track and analyze data events to ensure security in the cloud environment.

 Candidates must understand the various key event sources, event data and event attributes available for the cloud service models — IaaS, PaaS and SaaS.